srividyaswaminathan/online-python-aug-2016/AlgorithmChallenges/schedule.md

 #AlgoChallenges
 ###Algorithms for Coding Dojo online bootcamp students

-Challenges will be linked to answersheets and videos the day after they're assigned.
+Challenges will be linked to answersheets a few hours after they've been assigned.

 | Week 1 |
 | ------------------------------ |